aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/chart-format/_index.md

 ```

 ### **Setting the Titles of Charts or Axes**
 You can use Microsoft Excel to set the titles of a chart and its axes in a WYSIWYG environment.
 Aspose.Cells also allows developers to set the titles of a chart and its axes at runtime.
-All charts and their axes contain a [Title](https://reference.aspose.com/cells/javascript-cpp/title/) property that can be used to set their titles as shown below in an example.
+All charts and their axes contain a [Title](https://reference.aspose.com/cells/javascript-cpp/title/) property that can be used to set their titles, as shown below in an example.

 The following code snippet demonstrates how to set titles to charts and axes.